cliff-km/world-journey/README.md

 To solve this problem, these tools aim to help you define your worlds into sets of GPT directives that can be used to pre-process MidJourney prompts so that GPT will handle the style, thematic, and stylistic constraints.

+It uses things I learned from working on https://github.com/cliff-km/prompt-journey

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!